IOC urges sports organizations to exclude athletes from Russia and Belarus

 Besides the World Junior Championships, upcoming IIHF tournaments include the men’s and women’s World Championships and the men’s and women’s U18′s.
 The 2023 world juniors, set for Novosibirsk and Omsk in Russia, and the 2023 Men’s World Championship in St. Petersburg would also be under consideration.

 Calls for punishment and protests have spread across sports.
 The Swiss soccer federation said its women’s team would not play Russia in the European Championship and Schalke, a German soccer club, ended its long-standing partnership with Gazprom, Russia’s state-owned energy giant.
+On Monday, Schalke saw sales of its new Gazprom-free jersey rise.

 On Sunday, Dinamo Riga, a hockey team based in Latvia, withdrew from Russia’s Kontinental Hockey League because of the invasion.
-A part of the KHL since the league’s inaugural 2008-09 season, it was one of five teams in the 24-team league based outside Russia entering the season.
+A part of the KHL since the league’s inaugural 2008-09 season, it was one of five teams in the 24-team league based outside of Russia entering the season.

 Dinamo Riga’s withdrawal leaves three teams based outside of Russia that were still participating in the league as of Sunday — Barys Nur-Sultan of Kazakhstan, Dinamo Minsk of Belarus and Kunlun Red Star of China.
 Barys Nur-Sultan and Dinamo Minsk are scheduled to take part in the playoffs; Kunlun Red Star did not qualify.

-Last week, Finland’s Jokerit announced it would not be take part in the KHL playoffs and its future in the KHL beyond the postseason is uncertain.
+Last week, Finland’s Jokerit announced it would not take part in the KHL playoffs and its future in the KHL beyond the postseason is uncertain.

+Individual athletes displayed a range of emotion, expressing anguish over the safety of friends and family members and investigating how to join in the fighting.

+Elina Svitolina, a Ukrainian tennis player ranked 15th in the world, pledged her prize money to the cause.